Development Review Process

-- Subdivision Checklist (PDF): All proposed residential subdivision developments of four or more lots are required to follow this prescribed process.
+- Sketch Plat Checklist – Subdivision/PUD (PDF): All proposed residential subdivision developments of five or more lots are required to follow the prescribed process for Sketch Plat.

 Residential Development Process

 Developers should schedule a meeting with community development staff to kick off any proposed development project.
 This is an opportunity to discuss the project, zoning and land use requirements, potential challenges and timelines.

-During the pre-application meeting, staff will help determine if the developer should submit their application under straight zoning, or if it will require the Planned Unit Development (PUD) process.
-Both processes follow the same steps outlined below, but have slightly different requirements.
+During the pre-application meeting, staff will help determine if the developer should submit their application under standard zoning, or if it will require the Planned Unit Development (PUD) process.
+Both processes follow the same steps outlined below, but have may have different requirements.

 Sketch Plat (Concept Plan)

 Once a developer has met the requirements outlined in the pre-application meeting, they can submit a Sketch Plat.
-A complete sketch plat application must be submitted at least 30 days prior to the planning commission when the sketch plat will be heard.
+A complete sketch plat application will be heard by the Planning Commission and City Council no more than 60 days from the date of application.
 Once an application is officially accepted, city staff will do the following.

 - Begin review of the application and provide comments as necessary.

 - Schedule a neighborhood meeting to discuss the project prior to the Planning Commission meeting.

-- Schedule the sketch plat to be heard by the planning commission, which includes a public informational meeting, and then the City Council.
+- Schedule the sketch plat to be heard by the Planning Commission, which includes a public informational meeting, and then the City Council.

 Please note there is no approval or denial at this phase.
 The Planning Commission and City Council can only provide feedback and guidance on the project.
 If a development chooses to go forward the next step is preliminary plat.